u-boot/u-boot/doc/driver-model/README.txt

 this concept relates to a class of drivers (or a subsystem).
 We shouldn't use 'class' since it is a C++ reserved word, so U-Boot class (uclass) seems better than 'core'.
-- Remove 'struct driver_instance' and just use a single 'struct device'.
+- Remove 'struct driver_instance' and just use a single 'struct udevice'.
 This removes a level of indirection that doesn't seem necessary.
 - Built in device tree support, to avoid the need for platdata
 - Removed the concept of driver relocation, and just make it possible for